fayaz-ui/fayaz-ui/README.md

 - 🌱 I’m currently learning fundamentals of information technology and AWS.
 - 💞️ I’m looking to collaborate on open source projects and ideas.
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/mohd-fayaz-08649b170/) and [Twitter](https://twitter.com/Fayazansari_)
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
 - ⚡ Fun fact: I love to code with chAi usually :)

 <!---